Bug report #17185

 the rollback remove added feature but not reset old geom because it's change was successfull in the edit buffer => more than a data loss is a not reversible data change.

-#4 Updated by Giovanni Manghi about 7 years ago
+#4 Updated by Giovanni Manghi over 7 years ago

 Luigi Pirelli wrote: